fBsajg/basic-express-spatialite/README.md

 ### Basic Backend with spatialite, express, typescript

-- running on port defined in .en
+- running on port defined in `.env` or 9003
 - serves geojson on different endpoints